Skip to continue

 Technical specifications

-The latest CAS prototype available for trial has the similar technical specifications as our world-leading CIR radar sensor, in a smaller size and a faster update rate suited to agricultural autonomous vehicle applications.
+The latest RAS3 prototype available for trial has similar technical specifications as our world-leading CIR radar sensor, in a smaller size and a faster update rate suited to agricultural autonomous vehicle applications.

 Trials to date